USEPA/WNTR/documentation/installation.rst

 	**For users**: 	Users can install WNTR using pip.
-	pip is a command line software tool used to install and manage Python packages.
-The software tool can be downloaded from https://pypi.python.org/pypi/pip.
+	pip is a command line software tool used to install and manage Python packages.  pip can be downloaded from https://pypi.python.org/pypi/pip.

 	To install WNTR using pip, run::